SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 # Front Page Blues

-Rarity flung the latest issue of Vanity Mare across the room with her magic.
-She lay in her bed with a frown occupying her muzzle.
-The magazine cover showed her latest dress adorning a pink mare, and the article inside even gave it great applause, but there was more to it.
+The latest issue of Vanity Mare showcased Rarity's latest dress adorning a pink mare.
+Rarity flung it across the room with her magic, and lay in bed with a frown occupying her muzzle.

 "Why do they have to be so mean?"
 Rarity asked nopony.